Thanos-png/MIPS-Exercises/README.md

 # MIPS-Exercises
-## A repository that i store assignments of MIPS
+## A repository that i store assignments of MIPS Assembly language